How Academic Librarians Can Boost Your G.P.A.

-On most college and university campuses, academic librarians are indeed enthusiastic student-centered service providers and ardent champions of student academic success.
+On most American college and university campuses, academic librarians are indeed enthusiastic student-centered service providers and ardent champions of student academic success.

 As you move through your academic program, make it a point early on to add a campus academic reference librarian to your support team.